Transforming Time

 Such building up and wearing down can guide us to greater honesty in living: living within ourselves, living with others, and living with God.
 I hadn’t thought about it before as “transformation,” but that term also makes sense.
 As Nepo says, experiencing life is like sand dunes building up and the tide taking them away, like words in the mind and silence wiping them clean for a new beginning.

-Thinking about this, I can see time as a possible carrier of awareness and wonder, for us to experience the rawness of life as a creature in God’s creation.
-It prompts us to acknowledge paradoxically both the vastness and intimacy of our relationship with the Divine.
-Sometimes such awareness comes in clarity of thinking; other times in the built-up understandings of participating in life and experiencing life anew.
-We can be transformed by God’s grace, if we choose to open ourselves, to learn and to grow.
+With this approach we can be transforming time into a possible carrier of awareness and wonder, to experience the rawness of life as a creature in God’s creation.
+It prompts us to acknowledge both the vastness of the Divine and the intimacy of our relationship with God.
+Sometimes our awareness comes with personal clarity of thinking; other times in the built-up historical understandings of life and experiencing life anew.
+We can be transformed by God’s grace if we choose to open ourselves, to learn and to grow.

 May you be transformed by time, in both its ebb and flow.